ecmwf/metview-python/docs/api/functions/absolute_vorticity.rst

    :type rvo: :class:`Fieldset`
    :rtype: :class:`Fieldset`

-   The computation of relative vorticity is based on the following formula:
+   The computation of absolute vorticity is based on the following formula:

     .. math::